Atom Learning logo

 Learn more and book through the school website.

 Apply for a place at Putney High School through their online admissions portal.
-Applications open in May (while your child is in Year 5) and close on 1st November 2023 (while your child is in Year 6).
-At this stage, you will need to pay a non-refundable registration fee of £125 (£200 for overseas applications).
+Applications open from the start of the summer term of Year 5 and close on Monday 3rd November 2023 (while your child is in Year 6).
+At this stage, you will need to pay a non-refundable registration fee of £250 (£350 for overseas applications).
 If you're applying for a scholarship and/or bursary, you will need to indicate this on the form.

 Putney High School's 11 plus entrance exam is a bespoke digital assessment in maths and English.
 It's designed to be accessible, challenging and enjoyable.
 The test takes approximately one hour to complete and is taken on a tablet or computer.